 - 60% of people who work in hairdressing and barbering are self-employed and in beauty 65% are self-employed.

 - The number of hairdressing and barbering apprenticeships in England continues to fall.

 Members can download the full report free of charge.
 Non-members can buy the report for £250 inc. VAT.
 Please call 01234 831965 for more information.

 Please acknowledge the NHBF and the data sources when using these statistics.

 Official definitions of the hair and beauty industry include:

 Hair washing, trimming and cutting, setting, dyeing, tinting, waving, straightening and similar activities for men and women, barbering, shaving and beard trimming, trichology, facial massage, manicure and pedicure, make-up, electrolysis and other beauty treatments, but not the manufacture of wigs.

 We are committed to listening to our Members as part of our campaigning activity.
-We conduct regular surveys on key issues to ensure we understand our Members’ business priorities and can continue to represent their interests and influence government policy at the highest levels.
+We carry out regular surveys on key issues to ensure we understand your business priorities and can continue to represent your interests and influence government policy at the highest levels.